network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/README.md

 ### Step Two

 Edit the file in the branch you just created.
-You can do this locally or directly in the browser.
+You can do this locally (if you have cloned the repository to your computer) or directly in the browser.
 All files are found in the folder "content".
-Editiing markdown is very easy: You use "#" to mark headings and just wirte your text underneath.
+Editing markdown is very easy: You use "#" to mark headings and just write your text underneath.
 If you need more formatting options, check out the resources listed in the section on markdown below.

 ### Step Three